 COPT's mainly suburban office buildings won't fully participate in the favorable long-term dynamics of Washington, D.C.'s city center properties.

-Although COPT has a large land bank, much of it is in areas where incremental demand for office space is unlikely to materialize anytime soon to the level required to justify complete buildout.
-In the meantime, the land represents a sunk cost earning no immediate cash return.
+Although COPT has a large land bank, much of it is in areas where incremental demand for office space is unlikely to materialize anytime soon.
+In the meantime, the land is a sunk cost earning no immediate cash return.

 In the current low-rate environment, investors may have bid up prices of other sources of yield, such as REITs.
 There is risk that capital will flow out of REITs should interest rates rise in the future, pressuring asset values.
 Read more